Kimax89/wallet-official/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package titled/title-qt for Debian-based Linux systems.
-If you compile titled/title-qt yourself, there are some useful files here.
+This directory contains files used to package clashicd/clashic-qt for Debian-based Linux systems.
+If you compile clashicd/clashic-qt yourself, there are some useful files here.

-## titlenetwork: URI support ##
+## bitcoinclashic: URI support ##

-title-qt.desktop  (Gnome / Open Desktop)
+clashic-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install title-qt.desktop
+	sudo desktop-file-install clashic-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your title-qt binary to `/usr/bin` and the `../../share/pixmaps/title128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your clashic-qt binary to `/usr/bin` and the `../../share/pixmaps/clashic128.png` to `/usr/share/pixmaps`

-title-qt.protocol (KDE)
+clashic-qt.protocol (KDE)